Tomoyokyou/DNN_HW2/README.md

 Quick start:

-	  Once all requirements are met, type "make" at main directory will compile all executables.
+	  Once all requirements are met, type "make" at main directory to start compilation for all

-	Shell scripts are provided also, you may need to change some paths in it.
+	executables.
+Shell scripts are also provided, you may need to change some paths in it.

-	Sample data are included, type "make run" after "make", it shall start the whole process of
+	With sample data included, type "make run" after "make", it shall start the whole process of

-	structured SVM, the result named "output.kaggle" will be at the directory /result.
+	structured SVM program, the result named "output.kaggle" will be at the directory /result.

 ---------------------------------------------------------------------------------------------------